 12. Compression-Ignition Engine

-In a compression ignition engine, the combustion of fuel in the chamber is triggered by the high temperatures achieved by gas or air due to adiabatic compression.
+In a compression ignition engine, fuel combustion in the chamber is triggered by the high temperatures achieved by gas or air due to adiabatic compression.
 Diesel engines are a perfect example of a compression ignition engine since it works only by compressing the air.

-There are numerous advantages of having a diesel engine over other internal combustion engines.
+A diesel engine has numerous advantages over other internal combustion engines.
 Higher thermodynamic efficiency and reduced parasitic load on the engine are just a few of those.

 11. Spark-Ignition engine